wdas03/wdas03.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-_health ai x neuro research x bci tech_
+_health ai x neuro x bci tech research_

 ex-founder @ [__Ocular Diagnostics__](https://oculardiagnostix.com) (venture-backed brain health startup) - worked on ml research for ADHD diagnostics + raised $150K to build custom vr wearables to track ADHD. we were one of the first to successfully use _pupil-size movements_ for early detection of neurological disorders (published in Nature Scientific Reports, ACM, and IEEE).